SlashDashAndCash/op5_manage/README.md

 #### Creating an endpoint vault

-On your Chef build environment write your credentials to a JSON file.
+On your Chef build environment write your credentials to a JSON file (e.g. ~/op5_endpoints.json).

 ```json
 {
   "op5_manage": {